colefranks/SpectrogramImputation/README.md

 ## Idea

 The tensorflow tutorial handles audio files of different length by padding with zeroes.
-This results in (log)spectrograms like the following:
+This results in (log)spectrograms like the one in the top-right corner:

 <img src = "unimputed.png"/>

 I was curious if a more sophisticated imputation could do better.
 I was also curious if taking the log of the magnitudes in the spectrogram, which appeared to result in more normally distributed entries, would improve performance.
+I thought the having the zero padding would interfere with the normalization of the data.

 In the end, the inputation/log transform did not significantly change the results - simply training for longer made a much bigger difference.
 But imputing did result in much prettier pictures!

 ## Imputation method